+Drinks in venue is not appropriate for all events due to the potential disruption to patrons, as well as damage, wear and tear, and cleaning requirements for building fabric.
 'No DIV' is the default food and beverage policy inside SOH venues.
-DIV is not appropriate for all events due to the potential disruption to other patrons and damage, wear and tear and cleaning requirements to building fabric.